Oshogatsu: The New Year お正月

 At the end of the year, many Japanese people take time to organize festivities.
 A good part of the day on December 31st is devoted to making New Year's dinner: Osechi ryori.
 The meal consists of several small portions in bento boxes, compartmentalized meals, beautifully presented.

 All food eaten during New Year's has a symbolic meaning.
 Soba, or buckwheat noodles, are synonymous with longevity.
 Red and white fish are traditional holiday colors.
 Fish eggs represent fertility.
-Before the big day, it is also common to make mochi, small balls of glutinous rice.
+Before the big day, it is also common to make mochi, glutinous rice cakes.
 This treat is not without risk: each year, the consumption of this very chewy mochi cause dozens of deaths by suffocation...

 Between the secular and religious

 December 31st is a day of high spirits and celebration.
-As night falls, spirituality is in full force.
+As night falls, spirituality comes into play.
 Families sometimes drink toso, spiced sake, to guarantee good health, and then they are ready to go and pray.

 Instead of anticipating the stroke of midnight, the Japanese come to listen to eight hundred strikes on the temple bell.
 These are supposed to dispel the eight hundred passions and filth and call in the new year.